A-312/node-blueconfig/packages/convict/README.md

 ### config.getSchema(debug)

 Exports the schema as JSON.
-When debug is true, returns data schema (copy of convict storage).
+When debug is true, returns data schema (copy of blueconfig storage).

 ### config.getSchemaString(debug)

 Exports the schema as a JSON string.
-When debug is true, returns data schema (copy of convict storage).
+When debug is true, returns data schema (copy of blueconfig storage).

 ### config.getArgs()

 The array of process arguments (not including the launcher and application file arguments).
-Defaults to process.argv unless an override is specified using the args key of the second (options) argument of the convict function.
+Defaults to process.argv unless an override is specified using the args key of the second (options) argument of the blueconfig function.

 ### config.getEnv()

 The map of environment variables.
-Defaults to process.env unless an override is specified using the env key of the second argument (options) argument of the convict function.
+Defaults to process.env unless an override is specified using the env key of the second argument (options) argument of the blueconfig function.

 ## API schema property